terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRGetMatchPctDebug.md

 # BTRGetMatchPctDebug Function

+Debug version of BTRGetMatchPct that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns employer match % based on match parameters.

 ## Syntax